-PAD4520 Program Evaluation (3 Credits) Prerequisites: PAD2111 Previously listed as PMG4520
+PAD4520 Program Evaluation (3 Credits)

 The course is organized to provide students with an overview of the tools and techniques used to measure the activities, characteristics, effectiveness and efficiency of programs targeted towards specific populations.
 The primary objective of program evaluation is to provide feedback to decision-makers and other stakeholders, in order to determine whether a particular program is achieving desired outcomes at a reasonable cost.
 Students will be exposed to evaluation strategies and issues related to evaluation design.
-Students will develop and conduct a professional project evaluation of existing national and international projects in Almaty, including initiatives undertaken by different international organizations (UNICEF, UNES-CO, USAID), foundations (SOROS Foundation), and local NGOs.
+Students will develop and conduct a professional project evaluation of existing national and international projects in Almaty, including initiatives undertaken by different international organizations and local NGOs.
 Project evaluations will be conducted in groups of 3-4 students.
 Students will be accompanied and supervised throughout all stages of the evaluation process.
 No previous experience with evaluation research and empirical or qualitative data analysis is required.

-PAD4521 Current Issues in Public ManagementPrerequisites: PAD2111(3 Credits)Previously listed as PMG4521
+PAD4521 Current Issues in Public Management Prerequisites: PAD2111 (Previously listed as PMG4521)

-This course discusses government reform and modernization efforts around the world.
-It will deal with the most common areas in need of reform and innovation such as civil service, regulation, service delivery, and the fight against corruption.
-It will look at innovations that involve the use of information technology, performance management, and competition to improve the effectiveness and efficiency of government.
-Many of the concepts now in play in public sector management come from the private sector.
-How they apply and should be used in a governmental context is an important part of this course.
+This course discusses government reform and modernization efforts across the world.
+It deals with the most common areas in need of reform and innovation such as civil service, regulation, service delivery, and corruption control.
+It looks at innovations that involve the use of information technology, performance management, and competition to improve the effectiveness and efficiency of government.
+Many concepts now in use in public sector management borrowed from the private sector.
+How they apply and conceptualize in a public sector context is an important part of this course.